Barca seek to overturn daunting deficit in Copa del Rey semi with Atletico

 Hansi Flick’s side can take some confidence in the fact that they sit at the top of La Liga and are scoring freely.

-They head into the game off the back of a 4-1 demolition of third-placed Villarreal over the weekend, in which 18-year-old star Lamine Yamal grabbed his first-career hat-trick.
+They head into the game off the back of a 4-1 demolition of third-placed Villarreal over the weekend, in which 18-year-old star Lamine Yamal grabbed his first career hat-trick.

 However, Diego Simeone’s Atletico will back themselves to hold off Barca while also looking to exploit the hosts’ weaknesses on the counter.